lean-dojo/LeanCopilot/README.md

 LeanInfer: Neural Network Inference in Lean 4
 =============================================

-LeanInfer integrates Lean and machine learning by providing a simple and efficient way to run the inference of neural networks in Lean.
-It aims to support neural networks of arbitrary model architectures and trained in arbitrary deep learning frameworks.
-After training, the network is converted into the ONNX format, which can be run as a shared library using [ONNX Runtime](https://onnxruntime.ai/).
+LeanInfer provides tactic suggestions by running LLMs through Lean's foreign function interface (FFI).
+It is in an early stage of development.
+In the long term, we aim to integrate Lean and machine learning by providing a general and efficient way to run the inference of neural networks in Lean.
+The network can be of arbitrary model architectures and trained using arbitrary deep learning frameworks.
+After training, it is converted into the ONNX format, which can be run as a shared library using [ONNX Runtime](https://onnxruntime.ai/) and integrated into Lean through FFI.

-LeanInfer is in an early stage of development.
-We have used it to build a tactic for suggesting proof steps and are exploring more applications.

 <img width="1087" alt="LeanInfer" src="https://github.com/lean-dojo/LeanInfer/assets/5431913/f87ec407-29a5-4468-b2fb-a2f6e9105ae9">